tabers77/carlos-cv/README.md

 ## Senior Data Scientist | Stora Enso (_June 2022 - Present_)
 **AI Acceleration with Generative AI Project (January 2024 - Present):**

-1. Question and Answering Bots
+A) Question and Answering Bots

 - Democratized generative AI capabilities company-wide.
 - Orchestrated chatbots using a mix of closed and open-source tools such as Langchain & Hugging Face.